 When someone asks Google or the other search engines something, hopefully, one of your blog posts will show up!
 You can apply this logic to your whole online presence and your prioritised online touchpoints.

 Every time you publish a new blog post, it's yet another opportunity for everyone internally to share that post in their offsite communities.
 And for your business, it's excellent content for your offsite touchpoints such as LinkedIn Company Page, Twitter, Facebook, Xing, Viadeo etc.

 Business blogging is also a cost-efficient way to create opportunities to get your company found by the people you want to see to generate new contacts, leads, and customers for your business.

 Benefits of business blogging in summary, it:

 Increases traffic to your .com/.xx and works closely with search engines and social media to do that.

-Is the prerequisite to convert that traffic into leads.
-Just like every blog post you write is another indexed page, each post is a new opportunity to generate new leads.
+It is the prerequisite to convert that traffic into leads.
+Like every blog post you write is another indexed page, each post is a new opportunity to generate new leads.
 Add a lead-generating call-to-action to every blog post.

 PS.
-A fun Fact.
-About 71,5 % of Zooma's traffic to our blog and our .se each month comes from posts that weren't published that month.
+A Fun Fact.
+About 71,5 % of Zooma's traffic to our blog and our .se each month comes from posts published that month.

 Founder, CEO & Strategist since 2001.
 Anders provides thoughts and reflections about what and how to think about onlinification and digitalisation in B2B.
 Asks a lot of questions, and knows what to do with the answers.